openstreetmap-polska/aed-mapa/README.md

 File _js/osm-integration.js_ contains placeholders for OAuth1 tokens for OpenStreetMap application which are filled during deploy (this allows us to have both prod and dev environments one pointing to OSM DEV API one to osm.org).

-The only thing that requires code execution is Python script that downloads data from Overpass API and converts it to GeoJSON and CSV files.
+The only thing that requires code execution is __Python script__ that downloads data from Overpass API and converts it to GeoJSON and CSV files.

 File _requirements.txt_ contains packages used by python script.
-The script was __updated__ to create additional layer from Google Sheets to before use you would need to __comment out last line__ from _download_data.py_

-Example CSV and GeoJSON files are uploaded to repo.

-#### Scripts used to deploy on our server
+#### Scripts used to deploy on our server [ENG]

 Stack: Ubuntu/Nginx